All About Hand Packers and Packagers

-In 2016, there was an estimated number of 710,800 jobs in the United States for Hand Packer or Packager.
+There were about 710,800 jobs for Hand Packer or Packager in 2016 (in the United States).
 New jobs are being produced at a rate of 1.8% which is below the national average.
 The Bureau of Labor Statistics predicts 13,000 new jobs for Hand Packer or Packager by 2026.
-Due to new job openings and attrition, there will be an average of 108,400 job openings in this field each year.
+There will be an estimated 108,400 positions for Hand Packer or Packager per year.

 The states with the most job growth for Hand Packer or Packager are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Delaware, New Hampshire, or New Mexico.
 These states have the worst job growth for this type of profession.

 How Much Does a Hand Packer or Packager Make?

 The typical yearly salary for Hand Packers and Packagers is somewhere between $18,870 and $37,560.